 Mikael Nybom, who made himself a name as a Drum & Bass artist – Unknown Factor – before joining WTN, took his distance from the scene a few years ago to focus on his activities as a 2D/3D freelance illustrator.
 This most likely marked a change.
 With Lee Gomez now alone obviously digging more into organic jazzy vibes.

 – New Jersey’s Kenny Bobien has forged himself a reputation as one of the most in-demand singers in the House scene.
 With thanks to a unique falsetto style, he is widely seen as the “King of Gospel House Music”.
 Even though he left his imprint in other genres such as R&B while collaborating with many big names.
 From Teddy Pendergrass to Jennifer Holiday, Taylor Dayne or Celine Dion.

 Kenny has powered countless club anthems.
 From his early works as a background vocalist along with Ten City in the second half of the 80’s.
 To his collaborations with some of the biggest producers in the House scene.
-From Kerri Chandler to Louie Vega, Dennis Ferrer and Basement Boys.
-Not to mention B.O.P. and Frankie Feliciano.
-As many meetings which gave birth to classics such as ‘Rise Above The Storm’, ‘Reach’ and ‘Father’ among others.
+From Kerri Chandler to Louie Vega and Blaze.
+But also B.O.P. and Frankie Feliciano.
+As many meetings which gave birth to classics such as ‘Reach’, ‘Rise Above The Storm’, ‘Hiya Love’ and ‘Father‘ among others.
 Not to mention his cover version of ‘Why We Sing’ with production work by the likes of Christina Hayes and George Sykes.
 Or his memorable duet with Stephanie Cooke on ‘Love’s Been Right Here’.
 This in addition to ‘Old Landmark’ and ‘Baptize Me’ along with The Djoon Experience.